The job of a location sound mixer.

 But for the experienced mixer, they know have to keep the whole production happy enough that they will be helpful enabling them to record great audio.
 This means the job of the mixer is really two-fold.
 It’s a very technical job that is made much easier by being good with people.

 Some examples would be:

-Keeping the AD happy so they make a little time for you wire a difficult costume.
+Keeping the AD happy so they make a little time for your assistant wire a difficult costume.

-Communicationg well with the DP and making compromises that help them so they’ll work with you on boom placement on a problematic setup.
+Communicating well with the DP and making compromises that help them so they’ll work with you on boom placement on a problematic setup.
 Maybe listen when you suggest they shoot a plate so your boom op can break frame on a static shot.

-Having the ear of Location Manager so they will work with you on a really loud location.
+Having the ear of Location Manager so they will work with you for solutions on a loud location.

 And most importantly, having an open dialog with the PM and line producer so they’re aware of any issues and feel like their concerns on being dealt with.
-After all, they’re the ones who brought you on set in the first place.
+After all, they’re the ones who hired you brought you on set in the first place.

 These are just some of the things a location sound mixer must keep in mind when doing their job.
 It’s not enough to sit in the back and provide technically good files for post.
 To provide the best sound for the production a sound mixer must be able to work with the whole team to make the production better.Posted on: December 2, 2019, by : Jimmy Gilmore